List of Reel Big Fish members: History

-In June 2007, founding member Matt Wong announced his departure from RBF in order to "settle down and be a family man"; he was replaced by the Forces of Evil bassist Derek Gibbs.
+In June 2007, founding member Matt Wong announced his departure from the band in order to "settle down and be a family man"; he was replaced by the Forces of Evil bassist Derek Gibbs.
 The new lineup released Fame, Fortune and Fornication in 2009, followed by A Best of Us... for the Rest of Us and Skacoustic in 2010.
 In January 2011, long-term trumpeter and multi-instrumentalist Scott Klopfenstein left the group for a similar reason as Wong, stating that he wanted to "dedicate his life to raising a family".
 John Christianson subsequently became the band's sole trumpeter, as Klopfenstein was replaced by Goldfinger touring saxophonist Matt Appleton.

-After the release of Candy Coated Fury in 2012, another long-term horn player, trombonist Dan Regan, left RBF in October 2013 to focus on life with his family.
+After the release of Candy Coated Fury in 2012, another long-term horn player, trombonist Dan Regan, left the band in October 2013 to focus on life with his family.
 He was replaced by Billy Kottage.
-In the summer of 2014, Ryland Steen left to tour with America and was replaced by Ed "Smokey Beach" Larsen.
+In the summer of 2014, Steen left to tour with America and was replaced by Ed "Smokey Beach" Larsen.
 This lineup released one album, Life Sucks...
-Let's Dance! in 2018, before Kottage was replaced in the summer of 2019 by Brian Robertson of Suburban Legends.
+Let's Dance! in 2018, before Kottage left the band and was replaced in the summer of 2019 by touring musician Brian Robertson of Suburban Legends.
+The band went on hiatus in 2020 and has not returned to live performing since.
+In July 2024, Ice Nine Kills released a cover of "Walking On Sunshine" in collaboration with Reel Big Fish, featuring Dan Regan as a credited band member for the first time since 2013.